-Several retrospective studies have sought to evaluate the prevalence of dehydration occurring after hospital admission, with current estimates of 2–3.5% of patients meeting dehydration criteria (1).
+Several retrospective studies have evaluated dehydration prevalence after hospital admission, estimating that 2.1–3.5% of patients meet dehydration criteria (1).

 Geriatric Considerations